Value Purchase Price - MAKING AN OFFER

 Second Approach To Purchase Price Value

-· $20,000 cost of ‘Total Repairs’
+$20,000 total cost of Repairs.

-Offer to Purchase Price = $144,000 X 80%
+Offer to Purchase Price = $144,000 x 80% (minus) $20,000 repairs = $95,200

 Third Approach To Purchase Price Value

-houses from H.U.D., V.A., U.S.D.A., Fannie Mae and / or Freddie Mac are
+Auction houses from H.U.D., V.A., U.S.D.A., Fannie Mae and / or Freddie Mac are properties that need a lot of improvements and the ‘Price Value After Improvements’ of these discounted houses depends on:

-2. The hours it takes to fix it,
+1. Necessary repairs,2.
+The hours it takes to fix it,

 3. How much it can be sold after improvements and